diplomacy/research/README.md

 ### Playing against the SL and RL agents

-It is possible to play against the published results by using the `NeurIPS2019SLPlayer` and `NeurIPS2019RLPlayer` players in `diplomacy_research.players.benchmark_player`.
+It is possible to play against the published results by using the `DipNetSLPlayer` and `DipNetRLPlayer` players in `diplomacy_research.players.benchmark_player`.

 These players will automatically download a singularity container with the trained weights, and then launch a TF serving server to handle the requests.